-The New Mexico Finance Authority is a public body politic and corporate, separate and apart from the State (State of New Mexico, Aa2 stable), constituting a governmental instrumentality of the State.
+The New Mexico Finance Authority is a public body politic and corporate, separate and apart from the State, constituting a governmental instrumentality of the State.
 The Finance Authority was created in 1992 to coordinate the planning and financing of State and local public projects, to provide for long-term planning and assessment of State and local capital needs and to improve cooperation among the executive and legislative branches of State government and local governments in financing public projects.
 NMFA is governed by an 11 member board and served by 59 employees.
+The Finance Authority currently has outstanding loans to 1,050 borrowers totaling \$1.7 billion.